andy194673/gpt2-user-model/README.md

 # gpt2-user-model

-Although the model seems was  using Alex's

 Note: this model is still under development and has not been empirically evaluated.

-The model has been only tested using Alex's evaluation script and show superiority over user simulators in Convlab.
+The model has been only tested using Alex's evaluation script and show superiority over user simulators in Convlab in corresponding metrics.

 ## Set up environment